Active Semantic Perception: Experimental Validation

-\textbf{Prediction Behavior} We find that hallways and doors serve as strong cues for the LLM to hypothesize additional rooms.
-The left part of Fig. \ref{fig:complete_show} shows a successful case: at exploration step t, the robot has mapped a bedroom and a hallway; conditioned on these cues, the LLM predicts a bathroom near the hallway, a living room to the right, and a bedroom at the bottom.
+\textbf{Prediction behavior:} We find that hallways and doors serve as strong cues for the LLM to hypothesize additional rooms.
+The left part of \cref{fig:complete_show} shows this.
+At exploration step $t$, the robot has mapped a bedroom and a hallway; conditioned on these cues, the LLM predicts a bathroom near the hallway, a living room to the right, and a bedroom at the bottom.
 The next viewpoint selected by our information-gain objective lies at the top.
-At step t+1, the robot uncovers a bathroom at the predicted location, confirming that part of the hypothesis (the remaining proposals require further evidence).
-Doors can also mislead the LLM.
-The right part of Fig. \ref{fig:complete_show} is an example of this.
-Although the left side had already been mapped and was simply empty living-room space, the LLM proposed a bedroom there near a door, prompting an uninformative revisit that yielded little new information.
+At step $t+1$, the robot uncovers a bathroom at the predicted location, confirming that hypothesis (other proposals require further evidence).
+Hallways can mislead the LLM.
+The right part of \cref{fig:complete_show} is an example of this.
+Although the hallway had already been mapped and was simply empty space, our free space representation is not perfectly exhaustive, leaving small gaps between neighboring nothing objects.
+These gaps allow certain proposals to pass collision checking.
+The LLM should recognize that such confined regions are unlikely to contain new rooms.
+It infers a semantically reasonable but physically infeasible bathroom.
+This causes the robot to revisit an uninformative region.